 - pure primary ovarian choriocarcinoma: extremely rare

-- malignant mixed germ cell tumour of the ovary
+- malignant mixed germ cell tumor of the ovary

 Treatment and prognosis

-Most germ cell tumours are benign although up to 30% can be malignant.
+Most germ cell tumors are benign although up to 30% can be malignant.

 - 1. Brammer HM, Buck JL, Hayes WS et-al. From the archives of the AFIP.
 Malignant germ cell tumors of the ovary: radiologic-pathologic correlation.
 Radiographics.
 1990;10 (4): 715-24.
 Radiographics (abstract) - Pubmed citation

 - 2. Outwater EK, Siegelman ES, Hunt JL.
 Ovarian teratomas: tumor types and imaging characteristics.
 Radiographics.
 21 (2): 475-90.
 Radiographics (full text) - Pubmed citation

 - 3. Jung SE, Lee JM, Rha SE et-al. CT and MR imaging of ovarian tumors with emphasis on differential diagnosis.
 Radiographics.
 22 (6): 1305-25. doi:10.1148/rg.226025033 - Pubmed citation